glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

    :alt: Modify a default field
    :scale: 60 %

-In a custom field, you can modify :
+In a custom field, you can modify:

 * **Label**
 * **System name** (will be modified automatically when changing the label)